nanocurrency/nano-node/docs/protocol.md

   | Change     | 5     |
   | State      | 6     |

+## Transfer of funds

+For each block in an account's chain a balance value can be determined, either from a value stored in the block itself or by using differences between successive blocks in the chain.
+Differences in balance values between successive blocks can be used to compute the amount of funds transferred by blocks to other accounts.

+Only Send and State blocks contain an explicit Balance value.
+For other block types balances and amounts needs to be deducted recursively:

+* The balance of an Open block is equal to the amount being sent by the corresponding Send block.
+An exception to this is the Open block for the Genesis account, which always receives the maximum supply of 2<sup>128</sup>-1 raw.
+* The balance of a Receive block is the balance of its predecessor in the account chain plus the amount sent by the corresponding Send block.
+* The amount of funds being sent by a Send block is defined implicitly as the difference between the balance at the previous block in the account chain and the balance at the Send block.
+This amount must be > 0.
+* A Change block has no influence on an account's balance, so its balance is the same as the balance of its predecessor.

+All State blocks contain a Balance value, hence determining amounts sent or received from one State block to the next is straightforward.

 ## Send block

 Reference: `rai::send_block` in `rai/lib/blocks.cpp`

+A Send block transfers funds from the account the block belongs to to a different account.

 A Send block contains the following block-specific fields: